 Passing through this wooded enclave on the eastern side of Pittsburgh, with a mix of architectural styles including ranch, stone and mansions, you can easily imagine Annie Dillard flying down the sidewalk or “whipping a snowball at a car and having it hit straight on.”

 Dillard’s hymn to her hometown and Point Breeze in “An American Childhood” captures this charming residential neighborhood in all its glory.
-With 5,755 residents, the attractive one square-mile community is surrounded by Frick Park as well as the neighborhoods of Regent Square, Squirrel Hill, Shadyside, Homewood, and Wilkinsburg.
+The attractive one square-mile community is surrounded by Frick Park as well as the neighborhoods of Regent Square, Squirrel Hill, Shadyside, Homewood, and Wilkinsburg.

 North Point Breeze, just north of Penn Avenue and part of Point Breeze, is less upscale and generally considered a neighborhood unto its own.